Rohanshu121/Emotion_Recognition_System/README.md

 * **Audio**: HuBERT-based audio encoder
 * **Text**: RoBERTa-based text encoder

-These are fused through **cross-modal attention** and refined with self-attention (BEiT), producing emotion predictions in polar form (θ, intensity), then transformed into valence and arousal scores
+These are fused through **cross-modal attention** and refined with self-attention (BEiT), producing emotion predictions in polar form (θ, intensity), then transformed into valence and arousal scores.

 ---